 Space matters—and trust is key

-Classroom discussions are cultivated by the intellectual space good questions open up, and by the physical space of the classroom itself.
-If your class is small enough to do so, have students sit in a circle or otherwise arrange themselves to face each other; if possible, sit with them.
+Classroom discussions are cultivated by the intellectual space good questions open up, and by the architecture of the classroom itself.
+If your class is small enough to do so, utilize Zoom breakout rooms or (when teaching in person) have students sit in a circle or otherwise arrange themselves to face each other.

-You can’t always create an intimate physical environment but you can foster an intimate dynamic through focusing on trust as the foundation for a productive discussion.
-Even in the large lecture hall, trust can be built through the tone you set for the class.
+You can’t always create an intimate environment but you can foster an intimate dynamic through focusing on trust as the foundation for a productive discussion.
+Trust can be built through the tone you set for the class.
 Allow your students to see you honestly, and affirm that you see them also.
 Regularly ask how they are and show them you care about them beyond the expectations of your course.
 This gesture, made genuinely, goes a long way towards making a group a community.

 Facilitate with intention